PythonRSAS/pythonrsas.github.io/_posts/2020-11-15-1-Timeseries processing 3-Rolling-window-statistics.md

 >>> plt.legend(frameon=False)
 ```
 ### Moving Average Crossovers
 Moving average crossovers are used widely in stock trade.
 Despite the efficient market hypothesis that markets are supposed to be rational and efficient, traders use moving averages and crossovers for trading strategies.
 Warren Buffet probably would not suggest any of these.
-Warren Buffet probably would not suggest any of these.

 For technical analysis traders, when price or a shorter-term average crosses longer-term average, if it rises above then it is a buy signal, otherwise a sell signal.